msorc/fyber_api_wrapper/README.md

   end

 ```
+**NOTE:** Since the api_key is confidential, treat it accordingly.
+Use environment variables, for example, don't put it on github for everyone to see.

 ### Performing requests and processing request results

 Having configured the gem, you can make requests and obtain offers: